 What follows is the second of three labyrinth pieces that I wrote in my journal this morning … the one I feel drawn to share here today.
-I’ve recorded it with Audio Acrobat so you can listen as you look because I realize trying to read these pieces online is more than challenging.
+I’ve recorded it as an audio file so you can listen as you look because I realize trying to read these pieces online is more than challenging.
 I hope you’ll find it of interest and share your thoughts in the comments section below … or in email if you prefer.
 If you feel so inclined, may I suggest you sit with a blank page in front of you and experiment with labyrinth writing yourself.
 I’ve included some more specific directions at the bottom of the page to assist if needed, but trusting your inner wisdom always takes precedence.
 All that’s needed is a bit of uninterrupted time and a little willingness to experiment.

 Take a few moments to sit quietly focusing on the natural outflow and inflow of your breath until you feel relaxed.
 Draw a line randomly on the page in an amorphous squiggle of some sort or just start writing whatever comes to mind anywhere … and rotate the page whenever you feel the need.
 Keep your pencil moving without thinking about anything at all … repeat words if necessary until a new word shows up … and if you run out of line before you’re finished, use the empty space to continue wandering with words until the piece feels complete.
 If you need additional pages to finish feel free.
 Just write without worry.
 Give yourself permission to write without thought or judgment … trusting the process to see what happens.